SaiprasadKrishnamurthy/micro/README.md

 * admin-service - A simple UI showing the monitoring stats of all the running microservices.
 * config-service - A centralized configuration management server.
 * discovery-service - A Eureka powered service registry.
-* refdata-service - A Reference data service that has the embedded database of all the airlines/route details.
+* refdata-service - A Reference data service that has the embedded database of all the airlines/route details & a configurable rule executor framework.
 * rulebase-service - The edge service that is consumed by the end consumers.
 * preclearancestats-service - The edge service shows a *realtime* aggregates of the nationalities of people being precleared (during flight checkin).
 * zipkin-service - The service that has the Zipkin-UI to trace the distributed logs.